sparkutils/quality/docs/getting_started/index.md

 2.4 support is deprecated and will be removed in a future version.

+!!! note "Databricks 12.2 is experimental - pending Frameless 3.4 support"
+    12.2 LTS is a mix of 3.3.0 and 3.4.0, as such until Frameless supports 3.4 [see here](https://github.com/typelevel/frameless/issues/698).
+This does not affect the sql function extensions.

 ### Developing for a Databricks Runtime

 As there are many compatibility issues that Quality works around between the various Spark runtimes and their Databricks equivalents you will need to use two different runtimes when you do local testing (and of course you _should_ do that):